DDoS/GBAiD/README.md

 ## TODO ##

+- Fix rendering of the inside of the barrel in the first LoZ Minish Cap dungeon
 - Implement SIO
 - Implement emulator networking for SIO
-- Rewrite IoRegisters to remove the intermediate MonitoredMemory
 - Emulator pause feature
 - Save states with quick saves
 - Replace getters and setters with @property